Looking for a new wood floors? This 20-page guide can help you explore flooring styles and options as you narrow down

 Flooring 101: Solid vs. Engineered Wood Floors

 For example, Carlisle floors are made from old-growth heartwood to ensure a tight, dense grain pattern for strength.
 Plus, each board undergoes an extended drying process.
-And unlike other flooring manufacturers, we apply our traditional Carlisle Custom Coat™ pre-finish, coating the board on all four sides to delay moisture absorption.
+And unlike other flooring manufacturers, we apply our traditional Carlisle Custom Coat™ pre-finish to delay moisture absorption.
 As a result, we’ve been able to install our solid wood flooring over every type of radiant heat system and concrete surface for over forty years.

 Engineered wood flooring means that each flooring board is made up of multiple component layers, to achieve the desired thickness and wear.
 Engineered flooring is often perceived as more stable than solid wood, but it can depend on the manufacturer, construction, quality characteristics (which we will talk about later) and where the flooring is going to be installed.
 When installing flooring in drier climates, engineered flooring may actually be less stable.

 Most people researching solid wood flooring and engineered wood flooring might not realize that the dimensions between the two options can be quite different.
 You may not be able to get the same widths and lengths with engineered wood as you can with solid wood.
 This depends on the manufacturer you are working with.